sznvrl/Disasters-Project/README.md

 ## Installation <a name="installation"></a>

-Python 3.0 used for process.
+Python 3.0 used in this analyze.
 Matplotlib, seaborn, sqlalchemy, nltk, re, numpy, plotly, string, pickle,plotly were used.

 ## Project Motivation<a name="motivation"></a>